FC Mariupol

 Football Club Mariupol (Футбольний клуб "Маріуполь" [fʊdˈbɔlʲnɪj ˈklub mɐr⁽ʲ⁾iˈupolʲ]) was a Ukrainian professional football club based in Mariupol, that competed in the Ukrainian Premier League.
-The club ceased to exist as a result of the Siege of Mariupol, during the 2022 Russian invasion of Ukraine.
+The club dropped from competitions as a result of the Siege of Mariupol, during the 2022 Russian invasion of Ukraine.
+As a result of the Russian invasion, all of the team's sporting infrastructure was destroyed, but in May 2022 its formal membership in the Premier League was reconfirmed.
+In October 2025 the club was officially disqualified from the Ukrainian League.

+In 2023 the Brazilian club AA Batel, whose local community is more than 70% Ukrainian or of Ukrainian descent, adopted the name, colours, and badge of the Ukrainian club.

 From 2002 to 2017, the club was named Illichivets Mariupol under which it participated in European competitions.
 It was renamed as part of decommunization in Ukraine.

 History

 Metalurh Zhdanov

 Previously the city of Mariupol hosted a football team that competed consistently in Ukrainian republican competitions among teams of physical culture (amateur teams).
 The first mentioning of a Mariupol team could be traced to 1936 when it lost to Dynamo Kryvyi Rih 0:5 as part of the 1936 Soviet Cup.
 Next season, in 1937, it was seeded to play against another team from Berdyansk as part of the Ukrainian championship, but did not appear for the game and was eliminated.
 After that there is no evidence a team that represented the city until after World War II.
 After the war, Mariupol sometimes was represented by two teams, but usually the main was named Metalurh Zhdanov.
 At the end of 1958 it was renamed into Avanhard Zhdanov.